Latest News

 “It's our job as coaches to build the base, and together we're chasing a supreme pizza, not just a margherita.”

-“Kate is a unique type of coach who has the rare ability to create a fun, welcoming environment for players and staff thrive coupled with the detailed thorough planning and drives a high standard for performance at the level a group has the ability to reach,” said Lambkin.
+“Kate is a unique type of coach who has the rare ability to create a fun and welcoming environment for players where staff thrive, coupled with detailed and thorough planning, it drives a high standard of performance achievable by the group” said Lambkin.

-“This coaching role gives Kate the scope to shape a program in her vision of what the development of young players could look like.
+“This coaching role gives Kate the scope to shape a program to her vision of what the development of young players could look like.

 “We can’t wait to see where her coaching journey will take her.”